 The Internet has opened new possibilities for education.
 Many different e-learning, online learning, and distance learning initiatives have been introduced; their main aim is to use the Internet as a medium for the delivery of courses.
 While it cannot replace traditional education, online learning provides new possibilities for learning, especially when constraints of time and space impede physical attendance in class.
+At the same time, e-learing can support face-to-face education and create new forms of blended learning.

 Traditionally, education has been governed by national institutions.
 The accreditation of educational institutions, the recognition of qualifications, and quality assurance are all governed at national level.
 However, crossborder education requires the development of new governance regimes.
 Many international initiatives aim at filling the governance gap, especially in areas such as quality assurance and the recognition of academic degrees.